gmr/tinman/README.md

 Tinman
 ======

-Tinman is an take what you need package designed to speed development of Tornado applications.
+Tinman is a take what you need package designed to speed development of Tornado applications.
 It includes an application wrapper and a toolbox of decorators and utilities.